estevam/api-gateway/README.md

 ###### Spring Boot 3.2.1
 ###### Spring Cloud 2023.0.0

-##### Application router start will create on H2 the table 'endpoint' and insert follow row.
+##### The router after starting will create on H2 the table 'endpoint' and insert follow row.

 ```
 CREATE TABLE endpoint (